apostrophecms/apostrophe-documentation/other/field-types/area.md

 The `area` field type defines an editable content area that allows users to add a series of widgets.
 It is exactly like calling `apos.area` in a page template.

-The properties configured in `options` are passed to the field inside of the `option` object.
+The properties configured in `options` specify the allowed widget types and the configuration for those widgets.
+You can learn more about widget configuration in templates in [Nunjucks Helper Functions](/tutorials/core-concepts/working-with-templates/nunjucks-helper-functions.md).

 ## Example